Check Out This Guide + Bonus: An awesome Cardboard Tutorial!

 Musical instruments made out of trustworthy materials like wood or copper are often beautiful and created with nice craftsmanship.

-So why should the stand that we show off these pieces on be made from flimsy plastic?
+Why should the stand we use to display these pieces be made from plastic?
 That will also show that your instrument is used with pretty much care.

 We personally just like the design because of the symmetry, simplicity, and effectiveness, however above all, the construction process is actually fast and enjoyable.